Ville2000/vaino-be/README.md

 # Environment variables

-* There's a 'dotenv' named package that can be used to store environment variables
+* Use .env file in project root to configure the required environment variables